apiel/zicBox/zicXYv2/note.md

 # Todo list

-- command to turn off the rpi

-- fix audio overload
+- set bpm from master view

-- todo scatter
+- scatter

 - makefile to create the image and release it
     - this time, we should increase release, keep history